AliceO2Group/Monitoring/doc/system-implementation.md

  - [Network](https://collectd.org/wiki/index.php/Plugin:Network) - binary protocol over UDP
  - [Write HTTP](https://collectd.org/wiki/index.php/Plugin:Write_HTTP) - Formats data JSON and send over HTTP

 The first solution allows to send data directly to InfluxDB with no need to implement custom component.
-Acquiring CollectD data in Apache Flume gives the flexibility to forward metrics to other components, e.g. for aggregation and alerting tasks, so a custom component has been implemented.
-Since the incoming rate should not be an issue, abount ~200 requests per second (2000 CollectD daemons pushing data every 10 seconds), the second solution has been selected due its simplicity to parse it.
+The scenario to acquire CollectD data in Apache Flume gives the flexibility to forward metrics to other components, e.g. for aggregation and alerting tasks, so a custom component has been implemented.
+Since the incoming rate should not be an issue, about ~200 requests per second (2000 CollectD daemons pushing data every 10 seconds), the second solution has been selected due its simplicity of implementation.

-Below, the JSON returned from the `disk` plugin, sent over HTTP by `http_write` plugin, is shown:
+Following is shown the JSON returned from the `disk` plugin, sent over HTTP by `http_write` plugin:

 ```JSON
 [{ "values": [197141504, 175136768],